 3. Change your electives

 Have you always dreamed of introducing your children to art, music, computer coding, quilting, candy making, woodworking or anything else out of the ordinary?
-February homeschool doldrums could be the perfect time to start something new and fun, whether that involves new curriculum or the tools you already have at home.
+February homeschool doldrums could be the perfect time to start something new and fun, whether that involves new electives or enrichment or the tools you already have at home.
 You could even cut back on other academic work for a week to do this if you want.

 4. Focus on relationships